pagekite/PyPagekite/README.md

 Perceptive readers will have noticed a few problems with this though.
 One, is that you are running pagekite.py as root, which is generally frowned upon by those concerned with security.
-Another, is you've only enabled a single back-end, which is a bit limited.
+Another, is you have only enabled a single back-end, which is a bit limited.

 The second problem is easily addressed, as the --domain parameter will accept wild-cards, and of course you can have as many --domain parameters as you like.
 So something like this might make sense:

-    sudo pagekite.py --isfrontend \
+    frontend$ sudo pagekite.py \
+      --isfrontend \
       --ports=80,443 --protos=http,https \
       --domain=http,https:*.YOURDOMAIN.COM:YOURSECRET \
       --domain=http,https:*.YOUROTHERDOMAIN.NET:YOUROTHERSECRET